More body parts found in Canada as suspect faces German court

 Police say the video shows a man stabbing his victim repeatedly and then cutting off the arms, legs and head.

 "I encourage nobody to watch this video.
-It is a video that was extremely sordid," Montreal organized crime squad chief Denis Mainville told reporters.
+It is a video that was extremely sordid," Montreal organised crime squad chief Denis Mainville told reporters.

 The video was posted on a Canadian website that specializes in gory footage, and police are now seeking to get the video removed from the Internet, and to find ways to charge those responsible for maintaining the site.